 About the Program

 Environmental geography is a subfield in geography that explores human-environment interactions.
 The B.S. in Environmental Geography provides students with the opportunity to study how humans impact, manage, and conserve the natural environment, including landforms, water and soil resources, climate, and plant and animal communities.
 Courses in the program focus on understanding processes and patterns in the natural environment, as well as quantitative analysis and applied, hands-on experiences in the classroom and in the field.
-The use of geographic tools, such as Geographic Information Systems (GIS) and remote sensing, also is emphasized to prepare students with the skills to identify, explain, and find meaning in human-environment interactions.
+The program emphasizes the use of geographic tools, such as Geographic Information Systems (GIS) and remote sensing, to prepare students with the skills to identify, explain, and find meaning in human-environment interactions.

 Intellectual Foundations Requirements

 Environmental Geography Major Requirements (39 credit hours)

 GEG 390 Quantitative Methods in Geography and Planning

 GEG 396 Research Methods

 GEG 362 Geography of the United States and Canada